Skip to main content

 If your tool depends on third-party libraries, you'll need to ensure that those libraries are accessible to your tool when it is installed in Data Management.
 Bundle the dependencies into your SDK tool JAR using Maven's shade plug-in.
 The POM distributed with the SDK samples project includes a stanza that can be used as a starting point for working with maven-shade-plugin.

-Note that Data Management 8.2.1 introduced a new classloading model.
+Data Management 8.2.1 introduced a new classloading model.
 In prior versions, you must take special care to avoid classpath conflicts.

 Why does my tool work fine the first time I run it, but acts weird on subsequent runs?